 This article introduces the Lynching in Latin America (LYLA) dataset.
 Lynching is a surprisingly prevalent form of collective violence, but the systematic study of this phenomenon has previously been hampered by a lack of cross-national event data.
 The LYLA data covers reported lynching incidents across Latin America between 2010 and 2019.
-In total, it includes that motivated the event, the type of violence deployed, the size of the mob, the exact date of the event, and geo-coded coordinates capturing where the event took place at the street level.

-2818 lynching events in 18 countries.
-The data feature information on the alleged wrongdoing give rise to lynching, the impact of lynching on communities and social processes, and policies to prevent this form of violence.
-This article introduces the rationale for the data collection, the coding rules and procedures, and offers an illustrative example of how this data can be used, focusing on state illegitimacy as key condition for lynching.
+In total, it includes that motivated the event, the type of violence deployed, the size of the mob, the exact date of the event, and precise geo-coded coordinates capturing where the event took place.
+The LYLA data provides an empirical basis to assess questions concerning the conditions that give rise to lynching, the impact of lynching on communities and social processes, and policies to prevent this form of violence.
+This article introduces the rationale for the data collection, the coding rules and procedures, and offers an illustrative example of how this data can be used, focusing on state legitimacy as key condition for lynching.